Humane's smartphone alternative AI Pin costs $699 and releases in 2024

 — Humane (@Humane) November 9, 2023

-I’m still a little confused as to why anyone would actually want the AI Pin, though.
-It’s a pocket-word AI assistant that seems to replicate many of the tasks your smartphone can do, like checking the weather, time or asking its voice-activated assistant various questions.
+I’m still a little confused as to why anyone would actually want the AI Pin, though, despite the very Apple-like promotional video.
+It’s a pocket-word AI assistant that seems to replicate several of the tasks your smartphone can already do, like checking the weather and the time or asking its voice-activated assistant various questions.

 The device doesn’t feature a physical screen, but you can project a display onto your hand (which is admittedly cool).
 That said, the primary way to interact with the AI pin is through voice commands.
 The magnet clip that attaches the device to your clothes can even be used as battery storage and includes a pair of backup batteries.